 KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING 1 Draw up a basic specification detailing the main features required from the equipment.
 Medical equipment life cycle Quality systems: General requirements, control of documentation, control of records, 1 Use the available record systems to determine if there is any suitable equipment within the organisation that is available to meet the identified requirement. responsibility, authority and communication, planning of activities and resources, protocols and processes, identification and traceability, analysis and improvement, audit.
 Record keeping - applies to all aspects of the equipment life cycle (electronic or paper).
 1 Obtain manufacturer and/or other literature or data to select suitable equipment options for further consideration.
 Equipment information, including: warranty documents, manuals, certificates of conformity, protocols, safety test records, acceptance test records maintenance and repair records, decontamination records, risk 1 Interpret, compare and contrast commercial specifications of a medical device to meet the user requirements, explaining why they are or are not appropriate devices to meet the user requirements. assessments.
 Pre-purchase.
 Information required to establish the need for the equipment, including the necessary equipment functions.
 Key legislation or standards applying to the equipment.
 Technical implications and challenges associated with equipment 1 Review a pre-purchase questionnaire (PPQ) form and make a judgement on the suitability of the information presented. being brought into the clinical environment.
 Identification of suitable equipment.
 Application of risk management to selection.
 Purchase.
 1 Assess any installation requirements.
-Purchasing processes.Purchasing authority.
+Purchasing processes.
+Purchasing authority.
 1 Participate in the procurement of equipment, accessories or consumables following the procurement procedures, including: completion of documentation, Acceptance and safety testing.
 Stages of acceptance, visual inspections, electrical safety testing, mechanical safety tests, appropriate test equipment, functional testing, purpose of measurements, performing measurements, assessing results.

-KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING e.g. requisitions with order codes; • authorisation process; • submission of the order.
+KEY LEARNING OUTCOMES COMPETENCES KNOWLEDGE AND UNDERSTANDING e.g. requisitions with order codes; authorisation process; submission of the order.
 Installation, maintenance, repair, testing, calibration and environmental issues encountered with equipment in a range of clinical environments, including knowledge of the electrical infrastructure, the requirement of uninterruptable power supplies and possible sources of interference and interaction between devices.
 Use of record systems.
 Manufacturer literature/data relevant to the specific procurement process.
 Evidence-based evaluations.
 How to critically review data and select equipment options from available data.
 Manufacturer and/or other literature or data (including evidence-based evaluations) to select suitable equipment options for further consideration.
 Other sources of expert advice Reasons why a PPQ form may or may not be required for a particular purchase.
 Differing requirements for devices that have a direct electrical patient connection and those that do not.
 Major ongoing costs, e.g. consumables, maintenance, repair, parts (including batteries, probes, etc.).
 Manufacturer and/or other literature or data (including evidence-based evaluations) to select suitable equipment options for further consideration.
+Other sources of expert advice Structure and/or other literature or data (including evidence-based evaluations) to select suitable equipment options for further consideration.
 Other sources of expert advice.
 Structure and purpose of a PPQ.
 Procurement procedures and regulations.
 How to complete documentation, including requisitions and the relevant